 About me

-✔ Anxiety, stress, and overthinking
+✔ Anxiety and overthinking

-✔ Healing from past wounds and setting boundaries
+✔ People-pleasing and difficulty setting boundaries

 Training, qualifications & experience

 I hold a Diploma in Therapeutic Counselling and have gained extensive experience in the field of mental health and well-being over the past several years.
-My professional background includes four years of experience working in substance misuse, supporting individuals on their journey to recovery through therapeutic interventions.
-Additionally, I have two years of experience working with young adults, addressing a range of emotional and psychological challenges, and one year of experience working in the field of domestic abuse, providing support to those affected by abusive relationships.
+My professional background includes five years of experience working in substance misuse, supporting individuals on their journey to recovery through therapeutic interventions.
+Additionally, I have five years of experience working with young adults, addressing a range of emotional and psychological challenges, and one year of experience working in the field of domestic abuse, providing support to those affected by abusive relationships.

 To enhance my professional development and deepen my understanding of key psychological concepts, I have engaged in ongoing Continuing Professional Development (CPD).
 This includes: